ricmua/ros_spheres_environment/doc/markdown/testing.md

 ### README.md

-As an alternative, the [pytest] framework can be directly invoked to verify that the package is functioning as expected, by running the doctests in this README.
+As an alternative, the [pytest] framework can be directly invoked to verify that the package is functioning as expected -- for example, by running the doctests in this README.

 ```bash
 python -m doctest path/to/ros_spheres_environment/README.md